awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-etl-script-generation.md

   A node identifier that is unique within the node's graph\.
 + `NodeType` – *Required:* UTF\-8 string\.

-  The type of node this is\.
+  The type of node that this is\.
 + `Args` – *Required:* An array of [CodeGenNodeArg](#aws-glue-api-etl-script-generation-CodeGenNodeArg) objects, not more than 50 structures\.

   Properties of the node, in the form of name\-value pairs\.